ChristianHinge/totalsegmentator_map/README.md

 A minimalistic implementation of totalsegmentator as a monai application pacakge (MAP), to be run in Monai Deploy.
 The totalsegmentator MAP takes as input a CT DICOM series, and returns a PDF report with organ volumes

+Make sure to run `python app.py -i some_folder -o some_folder` at least once before `monai-deploy package` to ensure that the totalsegmentator weights are downloaded to the project root.
+Otherwise, the packaged MAP Container will re-download the weights everytime it is spun up.